wmcadigital/wmca-design-system/doc/contributing/css.md

 ## `wmca` namespacing

-All class names start with a `.wmcads-` namespace to reduce the likelihood of conflicting with existing classes in your application.
+All class names start with a `.ds-` namespace to reduce the likelihood of conflicting with existing classes in your application.
 It also helps to identify where the styling for a particular element is coming from.